2025

 From dedicated researchers and passionate advocates to long-time champions whose impact spans a decade or more, these awards recognise individuals whose efforts uplift, empower, and inspire.

-Now in its second year as an expanded program, the MS Australia Awards include the prestigious John Studdy Award, alongside two public-nomination categories – the MS Researcher Award 2025 and the MS Advocate Award 2025.
+Now in its second year as an expanded program, the MS Australia Awards include the prestigious John Studdy Award, alongside two public-nomination categories – the MS Researcher Award 2025 and the MS Advocacy Award 2025.

 Award recipients are selected by the MS Australia Awards selection committee and celebrated at a national awards ceremony.